After A Terrifying Encounter With A St. Bernard Mix, A Dog Owner Rants And Proves That Little Children Should Never Walk Big Dogs

 We hope these parents learned their lesson.

 Proper training and socialization are vital for ensuring that dogs of all sizes behave appropriately in various situations.
-Research from the American Kennel Club emphasizes that early socialization can reduce aggressive tendencies and promote positive interactions with other animals and humans.
+Early socialization can reduce aggressive tendencies and promote positive interactions with other animals and humans.

 Owners should prioritize training, which not only benefits the dog but also enhances the safety and comfort of everyone involved.